Koha-Community/kohadocs/source/cron_jobs.rst

 .. _unsuspend-holds-label:

-Unsuspend Holds
+Unsuspend holds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/holds/auto\_unsuspend\_holds.pl

-Does: This script checks to find holds that should no longer be suspended and removes the suspension if the :ref:`AutoResumeSuspendedHolds` preference is set to 'allow'.
+Does: checks to find holds that should no longer be suspended and removes the suspension if the :ref:`AutoResumeSuspendedHolds` preference is set to 'allow'.
 This puts the patron back in to the queue where they